 The boats launched into the Liffey will symbolise the expression of our hopes and commitments to end poverty, fight inequality and act on climat change, the 3 main challenges of the 17 Global Goals.

-If you are interested to take part with your school, download the 5 pages Activity Kit here!
+If you are interested to take part with your school, download the 17 Global Goals Boats School Activity Kit here!

-Help us to promote this campaign, share the Campaign Leaflet around you, send it to the teachers you know!
+Help us to promote this campaign, share the activity kit around you, send it to the teachers or groups you know!

 Read here the press release of the “17 Global Goals Boats” Campaign launched on 17 April, exactly 6 months ahead of 17 October, at the occasion of the INTO 2017 Congress in Belfast.